Locations

 Microsoft 365: Optimizing User Licensing and Bundles

-Microsoft 365 (Office 365 suite, Windows Enterprise, EMS security suite) often constitutes much of the EA spend.
+Microsoft 365 (Office 365 suite, Windows Enterprise, and EMS security suite) often constitutes a significant portion of the EA spend.
 It offers bundles like E3 and E5 plans that include a wide array of services.

 Optimization here focuses on rightsizing plans, eliminating extras, and leveraging the right bundles or add-ons.